Apr 25, 2013 in Technology (Transportation & Distribution) | Permalink | Comments (1) | TrackBack (0)

 ...
 So what does this auto of the future look like?
 Following the smartcar trend, sort of like it stumbled off the set of Disney's Cars.
 The mid-sized model fits three passengers, although one must face backward like he's being punished for something, and is streamlined almost to the point of becoming a sphere.
 Its tank can hold 175 liters of air, which a driver gets either at a specialized fueling station or by activating an onboard electric motor to suck it in.
 Its makers say that filling er' up will cost a paltry €1, and that a full tank of air can last for roughly 125 miles. ...

-One of the first essays I ever read about economics in college was Leonard Read's I, Pencil written in the year before I was born.
-While a little outdated in some ways it still does a wonderful job of illustrating the wonder and complexity of the market process.
-The Institute for Faith Work and Economics has just released a four minute clip that updates "I, Pencil" in a compelling and entertaining way.
+One of the first essays I ever read about economics in college was Leonard Read's I, Pencil, written in the year before I was born.
+While a little outdated in some ways, it still does a wonderful job illustrating the market process's wonder and complexity.
+The Institute for Faith Work and Economics has just released a four-minute clip that updates "I, Pencil" compellingly and entertainingly.

-Now let me add a caveat, especially for those of my readers who are skeptical of markets and free enterprise.
+Now let me add a caveat, especially for my readers who are skeptical of markets and free enterprise.
 Markets are not a quasi-deity.
 They do not solve every problem.
 They aren't perfect.
 They don't prevent evil people from doing evil things.
-But what they do, by historical measure, is astounding.
-Until very recently, human beings were trapped in low productivity labor.
+But what they do, by historical measures, is astounding.
+Until very recently, human beings were trapped in low-productivity labor.
 There was minimal ability to trade with others beyond the immediate community.
-There was no way for us to coordinate with, and mutually benefit from, the work of countless strangers from across the globe.
+There was no way for us to coordinate with and mutually benefit from the work of countless strangers from across the globe.
 Markets make that possible.
-Markets made this very conversation possbile that you an I are having right now because without it there would be no computers and no internet to enable this interaction.
-And for that reason markets can be celebrated, even as we wrestle with many implications that have arisen because of emergence of well-coordinated markets.
+Markets made this very conversation possible that you and I are having right now because there would be no computers and no internet to enable this interaction without it.
+And for that reason, markets can be celebrated, even as we wrestle with many implications arising from the emergence of well-coordinated markets.

 (CNN) -- A private spacecraft docked with the International Space Station on Friday, a milestone in a new era of commercial space flight.